 "I won't let cancer define me, but I'll use my journey to help others."

 A veteran firefighter, Douglas Clarke was no stranger to epic battles even before he was diagnosed twice with lung cancer—the second time when it had spread to his brain.
 In spite of these challenges, Doug is still fighting fires, teaching, and traveling.
 Doug is also a Lung Force Hero with the American Lung Association (ALA)—and the goal of these heroes is to unite people in the fight against lung cancer.

 "Parents with children who have cancer: I was your child 30 years ago, and I'm here today."

-Nora Kulkarni is now 30 years old, but a long time ago, she was a child battling cancer (in her case, it was non-Hodgkin’s lymphoma).
-Now a St. Baldrick’s Foundation advocate, she has this to say about her journey: “Being able to meet the parents of a child in treatment and say to them, ‘I know what you’re going through, and I survived what your child is fighting to survive,’ is incredibly powerful.”
-Here’s what cancer patients wish you knew.
+Nora Kulkarni was once a child battling cancer (in her case, it was non-Hodgkin's lymphoma).
+Now a St. Baldrick's Foundation advocate, she has this to say about her journey: "Being able to meet the parents of a child in treatment and say to them, 'I know what you're going through, and I survived what your child is fighting to survive,' is incredibly powerful."
+Here's what cancer patients wish you knew.